School psychology program information

 How to become a school psychologist

 School psychologists generally need to earn an undergraduate degree before pursuing a specialist-level graduate degree to become qualified and credentialed.
 While a doctorate isn’t usually required to practice, there are exceptions, which you can read about below.
-Additionally, a Ph.D. in school psychology equips professionals with advanced skills to work in other fields such as academia and research.
+A Ph.D. in school psychology equips professionals with advanced skills to work in other fields such as academia and research.

-That said, a B.A. or B.S. in another closely related field is also typically accepted, as long as the basic electives of psychology are covered.
-However, it’s best to verify this with the graduate program you choose.
+The first step to becoming a certified school psychologist is earning a 4-year undergraduate degree.
+A bachelor of arts or science in a field such as psychology, sociology, or education lays a good foundation for your graduate studies.
+That said, a B.A. or B.S. in another field is also typically accepted, as long as the basic psychology electives are covered.
+It’s best to verify this with the graduate program you choose.

 While undergraduate coursework varies depending on the program, a bachelor’s in psychology can include the following topics:

-- Introduction to psychology
+- introduction to psychology

-- History and systems of psychology
+- history and systems of psychology

-- Biological foundations of behavior
+- biological foundations of behavior

-- Cross-cultural psychology
+- cross-cultural psychology

-- Abnormal psychology
+- abnormal psychology

-- Human development
+- human development

-- Research methods in psychology
+- research methods in psychology

-- Statistical methods for behavioral sciences
+- statistical methods for behavioral sciences

-- Theories of personality
+- theories of personality